-[Regulation 9 inserted in Gazette 15 Dec 2000 p.
+[Regulation 9 inserted: Gazette 15 Dec 2000 p.
 7213-14.]

 10. Position on Earth, reference to in instruments operating on or after 16 Dec 2000

 (1) A reference (a GDA reference) in an instrument under the Act or these regulations that comes into force on or after the commencement day to the position on the surface of the Earth of a graticular section or block (including a block constituted as provided by section 135 of the Act) is to be made by reference to —